StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Policy Mirror Descent and averaging of error

-To find $\pis$, we focus on Entropy-regularized Policy Mirror Descent (EPMD) methods \citep{Neu, Politex, improvedpolitex} and notably on those that regularize both the policy update and the Q-function \citep{Lan, PMD}.
-The PMD setting discussed here is also equivalent to the regularized natural policy gradient algorithm on softmax policies of \citet{Cen}.
-Let $\pi_k$ be the policy at iteration $k$ of EPMD, and $\Qtk:=Q_\tau^{\pi_k}$ its Q-function.
-The next policy in EPMD is the solution of the following optimization problem:
+To find $\pis$, we focus on Entropy-regularized Policy Mirror Descent (EPMD) methods \citep{Neu, Politex, improvedpolitex} and notably on those that regularize the policy update with an entropy and $\KL$ term and use an entropy regularized Bellman operator \citep{Lan, PMD}.
+The EPMD setting discussed here is also similar to the regularized natural policy gradient algorithm on softmax policies of \citet{Cen}.
+We will put special emphasis in this section on policy evaluation errors and show how convergence of EPMD depends on this error.